 - Elisha Ullmer, University of Wisconsin–Eau Claire.
 Ullmer is currently working in a 50-week administrative residency through UWEC’s Healthcare Administration program.
 Her long-term goal is to complete her education and become a licensed senior care administrator.“ I have loved my position because it gives me the time to focus on the most important part of long-term care – the residents,” said Ullmer.
 “Making connections and spending quality time with the people I serve has a huge impact on the type of administrator I want to be in my career.”

 The Ed & Sue Kenny Scholarship was designed to promote the education and professional development of undergraduate and graduate students pursuing a degree in the field of senior lifestyle services.
 The scholarship program is open to qualified students across the country.
 The LCS Foundation will begin accepting applications for 2022 scholarships in July 2022.

 About LCS Foundation™

->

-> The LCS Foundation is a 501(c)(3) organization was created to develop future leaders of the senior housing and care profession, support Alzheimer’s care and research initiatives, and provide financial relief for personnel during crisis situations.
+The LCS Foundation is a 501(c)(3) organization was created to develop future leaders of the senior housing and care profession, support Alzheimer’s care and research initiatives, and provide financial relief for personnel during crises.
 Established by leaders from the LCS Family of Companies, the LCS Foundation is governed by a volunteer board of directors who are connected to the field of senior living and have a deep passion for serving seniors.
-At LCS Foundation, Experience Is EverythingTM.
+At LCS Foundation, Experience Is Everything®.
 Learn more on the LCS Foundation webpage.